 The pro side argue that the pairing was developed just fine in the original story if you read between the lines, but accuse the Future Arc of pandering to the Anti Side by beating you over the head with the pairing, as both characters switch dramatically from shy underplay to outright declarations of affection.

 A variant.
 The actual English cast has been fairly well received.
-It's just that the arte name translations have been met with much criticism for being lacklustre compared to previous titles and for having some pretty poor grammatical structure (spaces are notably absent in a lot of Asbel's moves).
+It's just that the arte name translations have been met with much criticism for being lackluster compared to previous titles and for having some pretty poor grammatical structure (spaces are notably absent in a lot of Asbel's moves).

 The game is also bound to suffer a bit of regional wording confusion.
 Hubert's first Mystic Arte was translated as "Broadside Waltz", which to many Americans would bring to mind the idea of a ship cannon bombardment; which is a pretty Badass comparison.
 In England, however, "Broadside" is a popular beer.

 And Emeraude.
 The only way to really fight her is make a full team of ranged attackers, because she has an aura active at almost all times that damages and staggers everyone in melee range every second or so.
 The only time this is not active is when she is attacking, during which she has Iron Stance active, which means that she can pull No Sell on ALL of your attacks.
 That, and she has ludicrously powerful attacks that often hit half the battlefield.
 Killer Field is particularly bad, as it hits the ENTIRE field for massive damage AND pulls your characters towards the center, where they are easy pickings for Emeraude's other area attacks.
+What makes this attack worse is it can be simply guarded, but your AI partners are too stupid to do so.

-They Wasted A Perfectly Good Character: Once Cheria developed superpowers and got more than a little pissed that she had to wait seven years for her Love Interest to return before gradually becoming part of a quest to save the world after he did, she had loads of room to develop as a character.
+They Wasted a Perfectly Good Character: Once Cheria developed superpowers and got more than a little pissed that she had to wait seven years for her Love Interest to return before gradually becoming part of a quest to save the world after he did, she had loads of room to develop as a character.